FAQ

 Is bentonite cat litter dangerous if a cat ingests it?+

-Small accidental ingestion (a pellet on a paw, licked off) is not dangerous — bentonite passes through the digestive tract.
+Small accidental ingestion (a pellet on a paw, licked off) is not dangerous, since bentonite passes through the digestive tract.
 Larger ingestion can cause GI upset and, in rare cases, intestinal blockage.
 Cats over 6 months almost never ingest litter intentionally.
 For kittens, elderly cats with pica, or owners who simply prefer to avoid clay, fully plant-based formulas (which is what we exclusively make) are the safer default.

 Are essential oils in scented cat litter safe for cats?+

 Most are, in low concentrations.
 We use food-grade essential oils dosed at 0.05%–0.3% by weight.
 Lavender and apple-mint, our standard scent options, are documented safe at these levels.
-Tea tree, citrus, and pine oils are excluded — those are toxic to cats even in small amounts.
+Tea tree, citrus, and pine oils are excluded: those are toxic to cats even in small amounts.

 Why is HCN a concern only for cassava, not tofu?+